nils-n/meetings-reminder-system/README.md

 On each screen, confirmation dialogs and warning messages about invalid inputs are implemented as semi-transparent popup screens that are popped on top of the current screen.

+#### How to navigate on a screen:
+- Navgiation works entirely on the keyboard.
+  - Switch Focus between buttons/input form elements :  *TAB* key.
+  - For confirmation press enter *ENTER*
+  - Ensure that the input field you want to enter details is focussed with the `TAB` key (Press multiple times *TAB* to see where the cursor is if you don't see it)
+  - On the Main Screen, there are more key bindings (see below)
+- On your local terminal, you can alternatively also use the mouse to select and click buttons (does not work on Heroku)

 ---